FenyoLab/EC_codeximaging/docs/README_celesta.md

 * `project_title_prefix`: Used to construct a project title for each sample, i.e., `{project_title_prefix}_{sample}`.
 A subfolder with this name will be made for each sample in `results_dir`.
 * `transform_type`: 1 for arcsinh normalization (recommended), 0 for no normalization.
+    * Sometimes CELESTA will fail to calculate expression probability if arcsinh is not applied.
+    * CELESTA [recommends](https://github.com/plevritis-lab/CELESTA/issues/19) inputting raw biomarker means and applying their built-in normalization.
+Any pre-normalization outside of CELESTA may interfere with their Gaussian mixture modeling assumptions.
 * `thresholds:`
     * `high_anchor`: Series of comma-separated thresholds for high expression probability in anchor cells, in order of cell types listed in prior marker info CSV.
 Can leave blank for CELESTA defaults (0.7 for all cell types).*
     * `high_iter`: Same as above, but for iteration cells.
 Default is 0.5 for all cell types.*